 The end result is simple but powerful:

 Schema helps you get seen, and once seen, it helps you get chosen.
-It elevates the quality of your search presence, strengthens your Organic Search Visibility, and positions your pages for more meaningful click engagement.
+It elevates the quality of your search presence, strengthens your organic visibility, and positions your pages for more meaningful click engagement.

 Featured Snippets and SEO

 Featured snippets are the coveted “position zero” on Google’s search results page, a spot above the first organic search result that delivers a direct answer to a user’s query.
-Securing a featured snippet can dramatically increase your organic search visibility and drive a surge of organic traffic to your site.
+Securing a featured snippet can dramatically increase your discoverability and drive a surge of organic traffic to your site.

 To optimize for featured snippets, focus on creating high-quality, concise, and informative content that directly answers common questions in your niche.
 Use clear header tags, bullet points, and short paragraphs to make your answers easy for search engines to extract and display.